caganseyrek/Blackjack/README.md

 >Please note that I made this project for learning and practising purposes.
 Codes may be inefficient, written incorrectly or entirely may not work.

+>Note: Chips and betting in this game are entirely imaginary and only added to make the game close to a real blackjack game.

 ***

 ## Installation and Setup